 A Design Patent

 When it rains . . .
-Another patent issued this month.
+This is the second patent issued this month.
 (See the other one.)
-This one is a design patent for the license plate frame shown.
-Yeah, patents are kind of cool, yet it’s more about seeing the fruits of your labors.
+This one is a design patent for the “Queen” license plate frame.
+Yeah, patents are kind of cool, yet it’s more about seeing the fruits of your labors become success.
 It always feels good to see a customer find success with things you had a part in producing.
 It’s also fun to see your work out in the wild on someones car.
 That means people like it, and that's what matters with art.

 As noted on the patent, this frame was a group effort.
-There are several names listed because it took a lot to accomplish the desired look and ‘feel’.
+There are several names because it took a lot of eyes and effort to accomplish the desired look and 'feel'.
 Several iterations bring a design like this from the original art to the fine tuned, legal, and manufacturable product.

 Artistic 3D CAD

-One great part of this frame is the complexity of the artistic 3D CAD work.
+One great aspect of this frame is the complexity of the artistic 3D CAD work.
 Modeling for a single manufacturing process, die-cast, that must have the feel of precious metals, jewels and silk fabric.
-In this case, some of the crystals insert after the die-casting for the final look, yet, it all comes together in a consistent, pleasant package.
+In this case, some of the crystals assemble after the die-casting for the final look, yet, it all comes together in a consistent, pleasant package.

 To pleasantly meet the eye, all the curvaceous feature of the front must be first, consistent with one another; and second, curvature continuous in ways that blend for the eye.
 If not, it misses the stunning effect that's possible.

-Other examples of some fun and artistic frames are noted in this past post.
+Other examples of fun and artistic frames are noted in this past post.
 And, all of them require some nifty tricks to make them seem more 3D than they actually are.

-The images show the front, but there is also a back.
+The images here show the frame front, but there is also a back.
 All the fun decorative art in the front has cores from the back to minimize material, and cost.
-The complex CAD is a full product proposition, which makes the fun of this frame just that much better.
+The complex CAD is a full product proposition, which makes the fun (and complexity) of this frame just that much better.